mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 		Data written to file 'random.dat' at offset 123456789

-Your ‘random’ file can now be uploaded to a cloud storage service, for example, or some other, preferably non-public, location on the Net (in a real-life situation you will choose a less obvious offset than '123456789' though, won’t you?).
+Your ‘random’ file can now be uploaded to a cloud storage service, for example, or some other location on the Net, preferably non-public one (in a real-life situation you will choose a less obvious offset than '123456789' though, won’t you?).